jethrocarr/puppet-mail/README.md

 # Overview

-Running your own mail server can be a powerful and rewarding freedom, but does tend to come with a number of challanges including just getting all the components to work properly together in the first place, not to mention the trickiness of security and spam filtering.
+Running your own mail server can be a powerful and rewarding experience, but it does tend to come with a number of challanges.
+Mail servers tend to have extremely complex configurations and it's easy to make a mistake that weakens security or allows spam through.

-This Puppet module will build a complete fully functioning mailserver designed for use by individuals as a personal mailserver.
+This Puppet module has been designed for hobbyists or small organisation mail server operators whom want an easy solution to build and manage a mail server that doesn't try to be too complex.
+If you're running an ISP with 30,000 mailboxes, this probably isn't the module for you.
+But 5 users?
+Yourself only?
+Keep on reading!

 # Features

 * Uses Postfix as the MTA
 * Uses Dovecot for providing IMAP
-* Mandatory SSL/TLS configured services.
+* Enforces SSL/TLS and generates a legitimate cert automatically with LetsEncrypt.
 * Filters spam using SpamAssassin
 * Provides Sieve for server-side email filtering rules.
+* Simple authentication against PAM for easy management of users.
+* Supports virtual email aliases and multiple domains

 # Requirements

-One of the following GNU/Linux distributions:
+Currently only the following distributions are supported - PRs adding support for other distributions are always welcome.

 * CentOS (7)

-Include the following Puppet module dependencies in your `Puppetfile` (if using recommended r10k workflow):
+You must include the following Puppet module dependencies - ideally in your `Puppetfile` if using an r10k workflow.

     mod 'puppetlabs/stdlib'
     mod 'stahnma/epel'